AppliKey/ImageMore/README.md

 #ImageMore

-A simple UI element for a long list of images which are not put on screen
+A simple UI element for a long list of images which are not put on screen.
+This element is calculating maximum visible childs count, depending on screen size.

 <img src="screenshots/ImageMore.PNG" alt="" width="240"/>